 Check the Pool Enclosure Requirements in Your Neighborhood

-An enclosure is vital to protecting you and your family, adding safety measures around the pool with fencing or pool covers.
+A pool enclosure is vital to protecting you and your family, adding safety measures around the pool with fencing or pool covers.

 The US Consumer Product Safety Commission informs residents of safety barrier guidelines to prevent child drownings.
 As barriers are not mandatory, they are a highlight recommended to avoid tragedies.
 The commission also recommends fences to be at least 4 feet high, with 5 feet as a preferable measurement.

 Overall, leave room in your budget for fencing or pool covers.
-Check with local authorities as pool enclosure requirements vary from city or state.
+Check with local authorities, as pool enclosure requirements vary from city or state.

 Check for Easements